PavanRangani/docs/docs/prd/admin-console/manage-asa-version.md

 ## Edit ASA Version
 ### System Rules
 - Can be editable anytime.
-- When the user edit version details, the system will auto update the details of ASA where this version is used.
-(Both Current or History)
+- When the user edits version details, the system will auto update the details of ASA where this version is used.
+(Both Current and History)
 - Type can't be changed.
 - `Donor Advised Fund` & `Donor Advised Fund - Managed` type version can't be editable.